15 Scroll Stopper Email Marketing Subject Lines You Can Use Today

 Keep your automation simple!

-Like, if they click a link and add their details, they get a series of 5 emails (etc).
+Like, if they click a link and add their details, they get 5 emails (etc).

 You can make it complex if you want too.